trash4299/Vern-s-Video-Project/README.md

 -add auto-import list setting

-It uses the list of movies in the .txt file and saves it to that
+It uses the list of movies in the .txt file and saves it to that.
+The main file is Verns.